nexus-rpc/api/SPEC.md

 ## Schema Definitions

+All schemas in this specification follow the [JSON Schema](https://json-schema.org/specification) specification.

 ### Failure

 The `Failure` object represents protocol-level failures returned in non-successful HTTP responses, as well as `failed` or